Does the IUD cause HS?

 It’s commonly knowledge among obstetricians, gynecologists and dermatologists that women can develop HS, acne, hair loss, and other troubling symptoms after using certain types of hormones.

 Specifically, the androgenic progestins like medroxyprogesterone acetate, ethynodiol and levonorgestrel found in certain birth control can trigger or worsen HS.
+The Depo-Provera® injection (“depo shot”) is a perfect example of an androgenic progestin that can trigger HS, hair loss, and acne, because it contains medroxyprogesterone acetate.

 On the other hand, birth control methods with a higher ratio of estrogen to progestin can actually improve HS by increasing sex hormone binding globulin (SHBG).